SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 Buffalo Legal Studies Research Paper No. 2008-16

 Numerous scandals arising from the United States government’s increased use of armed private military contractors have drawn attention to the contractors’ legally ill-defined position.
-But the complexity of the contractors’ relation to various bodies of law and doctrine—including military law, international law, state tort law, employment law, and sovereign immunity—is not the only salient issue.
+But the complexity of the contractors’ relation to various bodies of law and doctrine — including military law, international law, state tort law, employment law, and sovereign immunity — is not the only salient issue.
 The contractors are also awkwardly positioned in relation to the traditional understanding of sacrifice, which has structured Americans’ imaginings about those who kill and are killed on behalf of the nation.
-In this understanding, there is a mutually constitutive relationship between citizenship and sacrifice.
-This Article examines the contractors’ relation to the tradition of sacrifice and finds that they are officially excluded from it—their deaths are not included in body counts, for instance, and they are not given medals and honors.
-It construes the emergence of the contractor as an effort by U.S. officials to avoid the political liability entailed in calling a loss a sacrifice and discusses the way in which the legal form of contract and the policy of privatization have been means through which this is attempted.
-The Article then focuses on one case in which this effort ran into difficulties: the spectacular and grotesque killing, dismembering and immolation of four Blackwater contractors in Fallujah, Iraq.
+This Article examines the contractors’ relation to the tradition of sacrifice and finds that they are officially excluded from it — their deaths are not included in body counts, for instance, and they are not given medals and honors.
+The Article then focuses on one case in which this policy of exclusion ran into difficulties: the spectacular and grotesque killing, dismembering and immolation of four Blackwater contractors in Fallujah, Iraq.
 In this event, individuals who had contracted their services came to be seen as having sacrificed for the U.S. In conclusion, the Article urges that while it is important to address the lack of legal clarity surrounding contractors, it is also necessary to address their position in the tradition of sacrifice and attend to the deeper issues of popular and governmental sovereignty which that tradition articulates.

 Keywords: military contractors, sacrifice, labor